crmlatte/tp/docs/UserGuide.md

 Format: `progress INDEX pr/PROGRESS` or `progress STUDENT_ID pr/PROGRESS`

-* The progress shows the percentage of the student's completion status for the module or assigned tasks.
+* The `PROGRESS` shows the percentage of the student's completion status for the module or assigned tasks.
 * The `PROGRESS` must be an **integer** between 0 and 100, inclusive.
 * The index refers to the index number shown in the displayed student list.
 * The index **must be a positive integer** 1, 2, 3, …​